Nathanieljla/syncsketch-maya/README.md

 ![maya2023](https://img.shields.io/badge/Maya2023-tested-brightgreen.svg)

-#### This fork leverages supports python3 and Maya's module system to keep syncSketch specific content isolated and easier to manage.
+#### This fork supports python3 and Maya's module system to keep syncSketch specific content isolated and easier to manage.

 #### A thorough testing of this is still needed, however basic functionality seems to be working without issues.